Rival Turf

 Once Final Fight hit big the beat em up genre truly exploded in popularity.
 Nearly every publisher at some point or another tried their hand at the genre, often with mixed results.
 Jaleco was one such publisher.
 Throughout their history they never did manage to create that one intellectual property that gamers would associate their name with.
 Bases Loaded is probably the closest but they did manage to have one longer lasting hit in the Rushing Beat series.
 These SNES exclusive brawlers were pretty good with the exception of this first game.
 Rival Turf is generic as hell and does nothing to rise above the game that inspired it.

 Rival Turf is an interesting title.
 In Japan it is known as Rushing Beat and is the first in a trilogy of titles.
-Western gamers wouldn’t know that as each title was renamed and most of the associations between were removed.
+Western gamers would not know that as each title was renamed and most of the associations were removed.
 They all range from good to great beat em ups exclusive to the SNES with the exception of this game.
 Rival Turf is as generic as they come and has nothing going for it aside from a good soundtrack.

 The game follows the Final Fight mold to a tee.
 Except in this case that is a detriment.
 Both characters have a limited set of moves.
 You have the standard multi hit combo, a jump kick, and a throw.
 At least here you can run and perform a dashing attack.
 Jack has slide attack while Oozie performs a clothesline that is hard to land.
 It sounds cool but the attack is so weak you are better off not bothering.